mattPeloquin/code_surveyor/README.md

 Provides metrics and scanning output for easy spreadsheet and pivot table analysis.

 ## Using Surveyor
-Use Surveyor as an executeable or Python 3 script.
-Either download the appropriate version from the "dist" folder or clone this repository.
-Below are some examples for running in different environments:

-    surveyor               (Surveyor executable folder in path)
+Surveyor is a Python 3 application that only uses standard libraries (so no extra install or virtual environment is needed).
+Below are some examples for running:

+    *Python in path, current folder is code_surveyor*

+        > python surveyor.py - /folder/to/measure

-    python surveyor.py     (Python in path, no .py association) surveyor.py            (Python and surveyor in path, .py runs)
+    *Python and surveyor in path, .py run association, measure current folder*

+        > surveyor.py

 Surveyor measures most code out of the box, but works best with custom configuration (see Config Files below).
-All cores are used; use the "-w" option to modify.

 Summary metrics are displayed on the console and detailed per-file metrics are in: